 Transportation Policy Committee (TPC): The MPO Transportation Policy Committee is comprised of representatives of the local affected governments, the Louisiana Department of Transportation and Development, Federal Transit Administration, and the Federal Highway Administration.
 This Committee serves as the policy decision-making board governing all aspects of the planning process, transportation plans and projects, and policy actions of the MPO.
-Membership of this committee is governed by agreement between the affected local governments and the Governor of Louisiana, and is reviewed periodically to ensure adequate representation of all parties.
+Membership of this committee is governed by agreement between the affected local governments and the Governor of Louisiana and is reviewed periodically to ensure adequate representation of all parties.
 Under 23 CFR 450.310 (d) (k), MPOs are not limited in membership and encourage expansion.

-Members consist of a 9 member voting and 2 non-voting body with representation as follows:
+Members consist of a 6-member voting and 5 non-voting body with representation as follows:

-City of Monroe (2)

 City of West Monroe (2)

 Ouachita Parish Police Jury (2)

+Non-Voting

+City of Richwood (1)

+City of Sterlington (1)

 DOTD District Office No.5 (1)

 FHWA Louisiana Regional Representative (1)

 FTA Region VI Representative (1)

-Non-Voting

-City of Richwood (1)

-City of Sterlington (1)